Mariojey/My_pocket_node/README.md

 - Security
   - bcrypt (using to hash password)

-First of all, you must have a database server, for developing you shall using localhost.
+First of all, you must have a database server, for developing probably you shall using localhost.
 On this server will be running database.

-Second you must install all dependencies after uzip source code folder
+Second you must install all dependencies after uzip source code folder, in project directory run console and wrte this command:
 ```
 npm install
 ```